Introduction

 Problem

-Kot helped one of its customers after identifying that the operating condition of a tunnel was incompatible with the catalog requirements:
+In this regard, Kot assisted one of its clients after determining that the operating conditions of a tunnel were inconsistent with the specifications in the catalog:

-- The height of the soil over the tunnel (embankment) is greater than the maximum recommended by the manufacturer;
+• The overburden depth above the tunnel (embankment) exceeded the maximum recommended by the manufacturer;

-- The weight of the vehicle traveling over the tunnel is 20x greater than that used in the design;
+• The weight of vehicles traveling over the tunnel was 20 times greater than that used in the design calculations;

-- The soil used in the construction of the embankment did not have the minimum desirable qualities, as well as being highly heterogeneous;
+• The soil used in the construction of the embankment did not meet the minimum desired quality standards and exhibited high heterogeneity;

 In addition, the tunnel showed signs that it was resisting in borderline conditions.
 Several bolts were broken and several others were in the process of advanced corrosion.

-Given that the traffic inside the tunnel is mostly made up of small and medium-sized cars, and that the traffic above the tunnel is made up of off-road vehicles, the possibility of this structure collapsing puts the lives of users at risk, as well as affecting the connection between neighboring towns and interrupting the client's business.
+Since traffic inside the tunnel consists mainly of small and medium-sized cars, and traffic over the tunnel consists of off-road vehicles, the possibility of this structure collapsing puts the lives of users traveling there at risk, in addition to disrupting the connection between neighboring cities and interrupting the client’s business operations.

 Solution

-Kot carried out a detailed structural and geotechnical analysis using the finite element method (FEM)in order to verify the tunnel's safety.
+Accordingly, Kot conducted a detailed structural and geotechnical analysis using the finite element method (FEM)to verify the tunnel’s safety.

 The asset's stress history was simulated, from its construction to the current situation, in order to take into account the impact of deflections on the stresses developed in the corrugated sheets.

-The figure below shows the bending moment diagram during the asset construction stage.
+For example, the figure below shows the bending moment diagram during the asset's construction phase.

 Figure 2: Diagram of bending moments during the tunnel earthing process.
 SOURCE: Kot Collection.

-The effects of the mobile load in the tunnel were simulated using a 3D model, in order to check the influence of the spreading of the loads in the ground on the structure, considering the possibility of superimposed stresses inside the massif.
-Figures 3 and 4 show, respectively, the increase in axial forces and bending moments due to the presence of the mobile load on the tunnel.
+In addition, the effects of the moving load on the tunnel were simulated using a 3D model to assess the influence of soil displacement caused by the load on the structure, taking into account the possibility of stress superposition within the rock mass.
+Figures 3 and 4 show, respectively, the increase in axial forces and bending moments due to the presence of the live load on the tunnel.

 Figure 3: Distribution of normal stresses along the tunnel during vehicle traffic.
 SOURCE: Kot Collection.